Building Act 2004

 64Audit of issue of building consents for purpose of ascertaining payment of levy

-1. A territorial authority must, at all times, keep in safe custody all records of building consents granted within its district, including—
+1. A building consent authority must keep in safe custody all records of building consents granted by the building consent authority, including—

 2. the estimated value of the building work to which each consent relates; and